obsidianmd/obsidian-help/en/Licenses & Payment/Refund policy.md

 > [[Catalyst license|Catalyst licenses]] and [[Obsidian Unlimited (donation)]] are **not** refundable.
 While they give you a number of benefits, they're intended to support the Obsidian development and aren't sold as products.

 > [!Note] Talk to a human
-> If you have any trouble with a transaction, or you need a refund past 7 days after purchase due to exceptional circumstances, contact support@obsidian.md.
+> If you have any trouble with a transaction, or you need a refund past 7 days after purchase due to exceptional circumstances, [[Help & Support#Contact Obsidian support|contact Obsidian support]].

 ## Request a refund